-- Determine how much money you are able and willing to spend (at most).
+- Determine how much money you can and are willing to spend.

 - Prioritize the core necessities of the project, such as the metal panels and the underlayment, that are required for a functional metal roof and can’t be cut from the budget.

 - Make a “good, better, best” list of additional items that you want.